 These procedures outline the requirements for UW System officers, employees, and agents to be authorized to drive a University owned, rented, or leased vehicle or a personally owned vehicle while on University business.

 2. Responsible UW System Officer

-Agents: Students and volunteers who have been approved by the University to drive on University sponsored business.
+Agents: Students and volunteers who have been approved by the University to drive on University business.

-Authorized Driver: University officers, employees, and agents that have a completed Vehicle Use Agreement application on file and are approved to perform University business as described in Section 6.A of the Vehicle Use and Driver Authorization Policy.
+Authorized Driver: University officers, employees, and agents that have a completed Vehicle Use Agreement application on file, have met the University minimum driving standards, and are approved to perform University business as described in Section 6.A of SYS 615, the Vehicle Use and Driver Authorization Policy.